-A couple of months ago I set myself a waste challenge to see if my waste passed the test.
+A couple of months ago I set myself a waste challenge to see if I could reduce plastic waste and pass the test.
 What test?
 Well, I knew my habits had slipped for one reason or another so I wanted to hold myself accountable.
 I was keen to see where the bad waste habits had crept in and what I could do about it.

 So, I kept all my non-non-perishable waste for 30 days and here are the results:

-As a plastic aware person, I am a bit embarrassed at the results.
+As a plastic aware person, I am a bit embarrassed at the results and am now even more determined to do better at reducing my plastic waste.
 While I have areas for improvement, it is also not practical for us to all be zero wasters all the time.
 I am a firm believer that all efforts are meaningful.
 What I don’t want is for people to think the challenge is so big that it is not worth the effort to try.
 Or for small efforts to go unnoticed.

 Having said that, there are some very simple steps we can all make to create less waste.
 Using my own waste for inspiration, here are 7 things that you can improve on today: